-To continue on to Ehrenbreitstein Fortress: Walk along the Rhine as far as the ferry landing or the spectacular cable car.
-From Ehrenbreitstein Fortress you get a unique and beautiful view of Koblenz and the confluence of the Rhine and Mosel rivers at the Deutsches Eck.
+Koblenz Stadtmitte How to get there: Walk along Schloßstrasse to Neustadt and along Stresemannstrasse to Konrad-Adenauer Ufer.
+Walk along the Rhine as far as the ferry landing or the spectacular cable car.
+From Ehrenbreitstein Fort, you get a unique and beautiful view of Koblenz and the confluence of the Rhine and Mosel rivers at the Deutsches Eck.
 The complex on the opposite river bank, sitting regally 118 m above the Rhine, emerged in its present form between 1817 and 1828.
 Majestic with its metre-thick walls - and moats, tunnels, bridges and gates - it is one of the largest fortresses in Europe.
 Today, the Ehrenbreitstein Fortress Cultural Centre, together with the Koblenz State Museum, invites visitors to explore exhibitions on archaeology, photography or wine and cultural history, as well as special exhibitions.
-With around 600 events and guided tours, this cultural centre is a popular place to visit in northern Rhineland-Palatinate and offers beautiful views over the Rhine and Mosel rivers.
-You can easily reach Ehrenbreitstein Fortress from the city centre by taking the Koblenz cable car. www.tor-zum-welterbe.de
+Families can enjoy the the large adventure playground and the AdventureGolf course on the fortress plateau.
+With around 600 events Travel in comfort and spectacular style with the Koblenz cable car